connor11528/how-companies-hire/README.md

 Making work simpler, more pleasant, and more productive.
 At Slack, we’re building the platform that connects teams with the apps, services, and resources they need to get work done.

-<a href="https://slack.engineering/a-walkthrough-guide-to-finding-an-engineering-job-at-slack-dc07dd7b0144">A walkthrough guide to finding an engineering job at Slack</a>
+<atarget="_blank"  href="https://slack.engineering/a-walkthrough-guide-to-finding-an-engineering-job-at-slack-dc07dd7b0144">A walkthrough guide to finding an engineering job at Slack</a>

 </br>
 </br>